KonradStanski/androidAutomate/README.md

 - Only tested on linux systems.
 May not work on Windows as it uses UNIX style OS calls.

+- Inorder to test if your device is recognized, it is highly recommended that under developer options, the "show touches" and "show swipes" options are enabled

 ## Quick CLI Use Guide
-- Run androidAutomate.py with `python3 androidAutomate.py`
+- Run androidAutomate.py with `python3 androidAutomateCLI.py`
 - Choose your device from the list

 #### How to Record Events:
 - Choose Record Event
-- Provide a name for the event i.e: "send snapchat"
+- Provide a name for the event i.e: "send_snapchat"
 - perform the action on the device
 - Press CTRL-C to stop recording
 - The event is now stored in ./events and can be viewed and edited.
-To format of storing touch events is up for change
+The format of storing touch events is up for review and may change

 #### How to Playback Events:
 - Choose Playback Event
-- provide the name of the event i.e: "send sbnapchat"
+- provide the name of the event i.e: "send_snapchat"
 - make sure the device is in the same state as when you recorded the event
 - The event will now play